Jin Hi Kim's Ghost Komungobot at CultureHub,

 Jin Hi Kim featured on Voice of America: Ancient Sound Reimagined for Modern Times.
 Voice of America

-Kim participates in a New York Philharmonic Credit Suisse Very Young Composers project in collaboration with Korea Arts and Culture Education Service.
+Kim participated in a New York Philharmonic Credit Suisse Very Young Composers project in collaboration with Korea Arts and Culture Education Service.

-Kim performs as soloist for her composition Monk Dance (for orchestra and Korean barrel drums) with Empire State Youth Orchestra on March 20 and May 22, 2011 at EMPAC.
-Read More
+Kim performed as soloist for her composition Monk Dance (for orchestra and Korean barrel drums) with Empire State Youth Orchestra, New Haven Symphony, Stanford Symphony and South Florida Symphony.
+New Haven Register Review

 Jin Hi Kim was awarded Guggenheim Fellowship 2010 for Music Composition.

-Kim is Music Alive Composer-in- Residence (2009-2011) with New Haven Symphony Orchestra.
+Kim was Music Alive Composer-in- Residence (2009-2011) with New Haven Symphony Orchestra.
 Read More

-In S. Korea, an interview about Kim's electric komungo was featured on Arirang TV -Global Broadcasting <Heart To Heart> in 2008, and MBC-TV < Exclamation!> in 2007.
+In S. Korea, interviews about Kim's electric komungo were featured on Arirang TV -Global Broadcasting <Heart To Heart> in 2008, and MBC-TV < Exclamation!> in 2007.